 His first night in Japan, Sean tries to race a local gangster named D.K. (it stands for the “drift king”, and don’t worry… the movie makes the Donkey Kong joke for you), but busts up another low-level criminal’s car in the process.
 The owner of the destroyed car (Han, played by Sung Kang) forces him to work as an enforcer to pay it off, and they become fast friends.
 Sean also makes nice with two high school classmates in schemer Twinkie (Bow Wow) and D.K.’s girlfriend Neela (Nathalie Kelley).

 D.K. doesn’t appreciate the time Neela’s been spending with the new kid in town, and also learns from his Yakuza uncle (played by Sonny Chiba!) that Han’s been skimming off the top.
-This confluence of crap gets him pretty angry and he shows up packing to Han’s garage.
+This confluence of disrespect gets him pretty angry, so D.K. shows up to Han’s garage packing heat.
 In the resulting chase, Han gets killed which mobilizes Sean to stay in Tokyo and fix things instead of running away to a new city like he usually does.

-He boldly enters Sonny Chiba’s club and gives the Yakuza boss the money that Han stole.
-Sean apologizes for the mess that the rivalry with D.K. has caused and proposes to settle things with a final race where the loser leaves town.
+His first step in making right by his dead friend involves Sean boldly enters Sonny Chiba’s club and gives the Yakuza boss the money that Han stole.
+He then apologizes for the mess that the rivalry with D.K. has caused and proposes to settle things with a final race where the loser leaves town.
 Fortunately for him, Sonny Chiba is totally cool with making business decisions by having high school kids street race with each other.

 After a montage where everyone bands together to fix up a new car for Sean, the race is on.
-There are a whole lot of montages before this, in fact.
+But that isn’t the first montage.
+In fact, there are a whole lot of montages before this.
 There are montages of Tokyo car culture, montages of organized crime, a montage where Han teaches Sean how to drift, and a montage of sadness after Han dies.
 It’s like they had a threadbare script and needed to kill time or something.

 Eventually the extended race down the side of a mountain occurs, half of which is filmed through the cell phones of onlookers.
 It’s either a statement on the emotional removal of experiencing momentous life events through the lens of technology or it’s a stupid technique that continuously kills the momentum of the action scene.
 Guess what my vote’s for?